What tax advantages can be built into trusts created in one’s Will?

 How should I structure my 401k or IRA beneficiary designation?

 All beneficiary designations should be considered and reviewed along with Wills, to coordinate their disposition.
 In particular, IRA and 401(k) beneficiary designations (i) should always avoid paying to your “estate,” and (ii) should pay to trusts only if those trusts have been specifically designed for post-death income tax deferral.
 The IRA-to-trust rules were overhauled in 2002 by then-newly adopted final Treasury Regulations.
 If your IRA or 401(k) will pass to a pre-2002 drafted trust, it is time to update your trust/Will.
-Even more recently drafted trusts should be reviewed by estate tax counsel.
+Even more recently drafted trusts should be reviewed by estate tax counsel, given the development of IRS interpretations are ever-evolving.

 How should I structure my Roth IRA beneficiary designation?